stanley-fork/ragit/crates/server/README.md

   - image/png
 - GET `/{user-name}/{repo-name}/image-desc/{image-uid}`
   - application/json: { extracted_text: string, explanation: string }
+- GET `/{user-name}/{repo-name}/cat-file/{uid}`
+  - text/plain
+  - This is similar to running `rag cat-file` command on a local knowledge-base.
+  - It only works for chunks and images, you can't use API to `cat-file` an image.
 - GET `/{user-name}/{repo-name}/meta`
   - application/json: meta.json
 - GET `/{user-name}/{repo-name}/version`